Orckestra/orc-shared/docs/actionsreducersselectors.md

 A simple reducer that keeps track of view state objects for named components.
 Used to support the [`withViewState`](hocs.md#withviewstatecomponent) higher-order component (q.v.).

+## `request`

+This reducer interacts with `redux-api-middleware`, in that it tracks ongoing requests.
+If an action ending in `"_REQUEST"` is dispatched, it will set a flag named for the action type.
+So, for example, `GET_SCOPES_REQUEST` will see `'GET_SCOPES'` set in the request state.
+A following action of that name ending in `'_SUCCESS'` or `'_FAILURE'` will then unset the flag again.
+This can be used to indicate a loading state to users.

 # Selectors

 These selectors expect a `buildState` store, or one using `localeFactory` to create its `locale` reducer.